Sigrun Gjerløw Aasland

 Sigrun Gjerløw Aasland (born 11 February 1978) is a Norwegian politician for the Labour Party.
-She has been Minister of Research and Higher Education since February 2025.
+She has served as Minister of Climate and the Environment since September 2026 and was previously the Minister of Research and Higher Education from February 2025 to September 2026.

 Career

 From 2021 to 2024 Aasland chaired the environmental organisation ZERO.
 She was also involved with the think tank Agenda, where she served as its deputy leader.
 She was appointed State Secretary in the Ministry of Climate and Environment in 2024.

 Minister of Research and Higher Education

 Following the Centre Party's withdrawal from government, she was appointed minister of research and higher education on 4 February 2025.